justinhelmer/gh-release-manager/README.md

 The `GitHub Release Manager` automates the process of building a website and documenting `APIs` for any `GitHub` project.
 With a **single command**, you can:

 1. Download all recent releases ([tags](https://developer.github.com/v3/git/tags/)) by fetching them via the [GitHub API](https://developer.github.com/v3/).
-2. Parse the [JSDoc](http://usejsdoc.org/) documentation of all latest releases and generate output in the form of `markdown`.
+2. Parse the [JSDoc](http://usejsdoc.org/) documentation of all latest releases and generate a custom [JSDoc template](http://usejsdoc.org/about-configuring-default-template.html).
-3. Run code quality check using [Gulp](http://gulpjs.com/) and [ESLint](http://eslint.org/docs/user-guide/getting-started).
+3. Run a code quality check using [Gulp](http://gulpjs.com/) and [ESLint](http://eslint.org/docs/user-guide/getting-started), as well as any custom defined `test` routine.
 4. Use [Metalsmith](http://www.metalsmith.io/) to build a full-fledged website from [markdown](https://github.com/chjj/marked) files, [handlebars](http://handlebarsjs.com/) templates, [libSass](http://sass-lang.com/libsass), and more.
 5. Deploy to [GitHub Pages](https://pages.github.com/). **_not yet implemented_**